Jieiku/abridge/content/overview-images/index.md

 {{ img(path="./rustacean-flat-noshadow-525.png", alt="Ferris the crab, unofficial mascot for Rust") }}

-This is an example note with direct image, without using shortcode:
+This is an direct image example with note, without using shortcode:

 `![Happy](rustacean-flat-happy-525.png)`